 Primary Placement: 2

-Secondary Placement: Varies by year
+Secondary Placement: 2

-Supervision is provided by the fellow's primary advisor as well as by numerous other full time and voluntary faculty.
+Supervision is provided by the fellow's primary advisor as well as by numerous other full-time and voluntary faculty.
 Each fellow is provided with at least four hours of individual supervision each week with licensed psychologists from a range of theoretical orientations.
-The exact nature of each supervisory relationship is determined by the supervisor-fellow dyad but normally will include discussion of clinical material, the fellow's role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.
+The exact nature of each supervisory relationship is determined by the supervisor-fellow dyad, but normally will include discussion of clinical material, the fellow's role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.